AlexxNB/aovi/README.md

 # aovi

-AOVI is a tiny (~2.5KB) dependency free library to validate values of the simple object's properties in declarative way.
+AOVI is a lightweight dependency free library to validate values of the simple object's properties in declarative way.
 May be used in Node or in browser as well.

 ## Usage